50169 - EU PRIVATE INTERNATIONAL LAW

 - Identify the enforceability of foreign decisions in domestic legal systems.

-- Apply the appropriate conflict of law provisions to solve hypothetical cases.
+- Apply the appropriate Private International Law provisions to solve cross-border cases.

 - Discuss the different policy options inspiring different private international law regalutory choice.